Ruben2163/LumOS/README.md

 ## Warnings!
 Only use as a virtual machine (Virtual Box, Vm Ware) We are not securtiy experts and we can also say the same for contributions made by the community.
+Please use this operating system at your own risk.
 ## Contibuting:
 Oxygen OS is a huge project with goals unobtianable by one, So we ask you please help use achieve our goal, even if its spell checking to even a whole bootloader, all contributions are appreciated!